In the movie “Hereafter,” the character George Lonegan (Matt Damon) seems to be able to communicate with people beyond the grave.

 Howard also commented about her sister, “Sometimes she’ll just walk down the street and just kinda know what’s going on in their lives, like this person’s going through a divorce…”

-[Bryce Dallas Howard Reveals Her Secret Psychic Ability, aceshowbiz.com]
+From Bryce Dallas Howard Reveals Her Secret Psychic Ability, aceshowbiz.com.

 Using her psychic abilities as a psychiatrist

-At an early age, Judith Orloff, MD realized she had intuitive abilities, and is now integrating those talents with traditional medicine, as an assistant clinical professor of psychiatry at UCLA, and a therapist.
+At an early age, Orloff realized she had intuitive abilities, and is now integrating those with traditional medicine, as an assistant clinical professor of psychiatry at UCLA, and a psychiatrist.

 In my interview with her, Dr. Orloff recalled,

 “When I was a child, my family did not encourage me to develop my psychic abilities.
 In fact, I was discouraged.

 “But then as a teenager, I met Dr. Thelma Moss at UCLA and she tested my abilities, and gave me a lot of validation for them, and invited me to come work as a psychic and a research assistant in her lab.”

 Read about Surrender to the Power of Intuition – Online Course with Judith Orloff M.D.